|

 Biology

-Tentacool resembles a box jellyfish.
-It has a light blue, clear body with two large, transparent, red crystals on each side of its body, and one small one in the middle.
-It has two small eyes with black pupils and no visible irises near the base of its body.
-It has two tentacles laced with stinging cells.
-The tentacles extend from beneath its round, blue lower body, which has a cape-like formation in the back.
+Tentacool is a small, jellyfish-like Pokémon.
+It has a light blue, clear body with two large, transparent, red crystals on each side of its body and one small one in the middle.
+Near the base of its body is a pointed, beak-like projection and two eyes with small pupils.
+There are two grayish tentacles extending from beneath its round lower body, which has a cape-like formation on the back.

 In the anime